revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% subsection Exercise 3 %}

--   Use one of your previous analysis files—either the `mcmc_JC.Rev` or `HKY.Rev`—to specify a GTR analysis in a new file called `mcmc_GTR.Rev`.
+-   Use one of your previous analysis files—either the `mcmc_JC.Rev` or `mcmc_HKY.Rev`—to specify a GTR analysis in a new file called `mcmc_GTR.Rev`.
 Adapt the old analysis to be performed under the GTR substitution model.